3-ark/Cognito-AI_Sidekick/docs/USER_GUIDE.md

 *   Search is case-insensitive.
 *   A "No notes found" message will appear if your query doesn't match any notes.
 *   Results are paginated.
+## Using RAG for Smart Search & Context

+Cognito uses a powerful Retrieval-Augmented Generation (RAG) system to search your notes and chat history.
+This allows you to ask questions based on your own data.
+The system uses a hybrid approach, combining keyword-based search (BM25) with semantic search (via embeddings) for the best results.
+Here's how to set it up and use it.

+### 1. Navigate to RAG Settings
+*   Open the main menu by clicking your persona's avatar in the top-left.
+*   Click the **Settings** button to open the full configuration panel.
+*   Find and expand the **RAG Settings** section.

+### 2. Configure Your Embedding Model
+This is the most critical step for good performance.
+In the "RAG Settings" panel, select an embedding model.
+*   **For Local Models:** If you are using a local model (e.g., via Ollama), make sure the model is running *before* you start the embedding process.
+*   **Important:** You must use the same embedding model for creating the embeddings and for querying them later.

+### 3. Generate Embeddings for Your Data
+Cognito needs to process your notes and chats to create searchable embeddings.
+You have two modes for this, configured in "RAG Settings":
+*   **Manual Mode (Default):** You control when embeddings are created.
+This is recommended to avoid unnecessary processing and costs (for API models).
+*   **Automatic Mode:** Embeddings are automatically created or updated whenever you save a note or chat.
+This is more convenient but requires your embedding model to be constantly available if it's a local one.

+**First-Time Setup:** Go to the main slide-out menu (click the avatar).
+In the "Embedding Management" section, click the **Rebuild** button.
+This will process all your existing notes and chats.
+This may take some time.

+### 4. Keeping Your Index Up-to-Date
+*   **BM25 (Keyword) Index:** This updates automatically as you add or change notes and chats.
+*   **Embeddings (Semantic) Index:**
+    *   In **Manual Mode**, you need to periodically click the **Update** button in the "Embedding Management" section of the main menu.
+This will process only the new or changed items, which is faster than a full rebuild.
+    *   In **Automatic Mode**, this happens in the background.

+### 5. Query Your Data with RAG
+In the main chat input bar, type `/r` followed by your search query.
+*   **Example:** `/r what were the key points from the project alpha meeting?`
+*   Cognito will search your knowledge base, find the most relevant information, and feed it to the LLM as context to answer your question.

+### 6. Quick Search from the Main Menu
+You can perform a quick test search directly from the main slide-out menu.
+Use the search bar at the top to see instant results from your notes and chats.

+### A Note on Language Support
+*   **Keyword Search (BM25):** Has excellent support for Latin-based languages.
+Cyrillic, Korean, Arabic, and Devanagari are also well-supported.
+Japanese performance is similar to Latin languages.
+*   **Semantic Search (Embeddings):** The quality of search for any language depends entirely on the embedding model you choose.
+A model trained on your target language is crucial for good results.

 ## Model Management